In the News

 The growth of digital technology in our everyday lives (smartphones, apps, blogs, social networks, the internet of things) and the flood of data that comes with it, are having a major impact and are changing the way we eat without us necessarily even realizing it.

-The Taste of Coffee: health, sociability and cultures of consumption amongst the new middle classes of South Korea, China and Japan
+The Taste of Coffee: novel cultures of consumption amongst the “new middle classes” of South Korea, China and Japan

 The recent rapid growth in coffee consumption in Asia (especially in China and South Korea) is evidence of the profound changes taking place in Asian societies that are faced with the globalisation of the economy, of medicine, of representations of the body, and of lifestyle in general.